Rochester Museum and Science Center

 The Rochester Museum & Science Center (RMSC) is a museum in Rochester, New York, dedicated to community education in science, technology and local history.
 The museum also operates the Strasenburgh Planetarium, located next to the museum, and the Cumming Nature Center, a 900 acre nature preserve near Naples, New York.
 The museum resides at 657 East Ave. and has a collection of 1.2 million artifacts.

+The museum had a four-day festival for the solar eclipse of April 8, 2024 but the day was cloudy.